I’m a Goddess. A hypnobirthing Goddess!

 It’s the damnedest thing.
 People’s faces as I sit down.
 “Ooh, are you sore…(then whispering)…down there?”.
 No, not at all, I’m fine.
 I do Hypnobirthing so why would there be a problem?
 Why would there be perennial tearing?
 When you focus on what you want to achieve, rather than what you fear, you are far more likely to achieve your goals.
 When you relax during birth, your body does just what it’s designed to do, beautifully, like it does for all the other incredible birthing mammals on the planet.
 And why would I not practice all the hints & tips I share with my lovely Hypnobirthing mummies?

-However, according to my fabulous Chiropractor, Tamsyn, Hypnobirthing hasn’t stopped my hips from getting a shunting so whilst my ligaments are still in the last throws of ‘pregnant’ mode, I get the pleasure of two gloriously numb butt cheeks.
+However, according to the fabulous Tamsyn, owner of South Oxfordshire’s Espina Chiropractic, Hypnobirthing hasn’t stopped my hips from getting a shunting so whilst my ligaments are still in the last throws of ‘pregnant’ mode, I get the pleasure of two gloriously numb butt cheeks.

 Elvis was an accident

-Oh come on, my new baby was not that kind of accident!
+Oh come on, my new baby was not an accident!
 What I mean is Elvis’s name was an accident.
 It was just a flippant comment made by my husband whilst in hospital.
 “Guess who baby shares his birthday with?”
 And his fatal mistake?
-He then promptly left me to go and fetch our other children.
-For two whole hours I called our baby ‘Elvis’ and by the time he returned it had stuck.
+He left me and went to fetch our other children.
+For the next two hours I called our baby ‘Elvis’ and by the time he returned it had stuck.
 Writing this, I’ve just realised my poor baby has a name ending in S. I’m going to have to learn how to deal with those pesky plurals.
 I’ll ask my other son.
 He’s 8.
 He’ll know.

 I don’t do baby blue

 I did, at first, with my first son.
 But got inundated with it, gifts and hand me downs, and I rapidly developed a painful reflux response.
 I started buying my boy token pink things, just to ‘shake it up’ a little.
 Not pale pink of course, my aversion spread to that as well.
-I’d dress him in orange, navy, green, red, yellow, anything that didn’t make my eyes bleed.
+I’d dress him in bright pink, orange, navy, green, red, yellow, anything that didn’t make my eyes bleed – like baby blue or pale pink.

 The weather warnings have been coming and I’ve been hoping.
 I know snow causes trouble for so many, but for me it means the outside chance that the school will close for a day…or two.
 That means no school run.
 Not that I am doing the school run, my husband is, but I still somehow get embroiled in the trauma of dressing, feeding, packing off etc. The fact that a snow day would leave me with 2 children and a newborn at home, all day, seems to be lost on me.
 It’s just that school run…I can do anything but that.